 - Enhancement of Credit Rating

 A business’ credit rating gets enhanced if the card is not misused and payments are made on time.
-So, To do business with suppliers who regularly report transactions to credit bureaus is important.
+So, Doing business with suppliers who regularly report transactions to credit bureaus is important.

 - Extension of Credit Limits